WebizenAI/devdocs/README.md

 **Technology Work Summary;**

 **There are two packages required;**
 a.
-An Implementation that can be installed and operated on a VPS:  [[Host Service Requirements]].
+An Implementation that can be installed and operated on a VPS:  [[Host Software Requirements]].

 Whilst there are alot of modern internet protocols that allow end-users to send content over the internet from personal computing devices; the ability to integrate what is effectively web-server functionality into a personal computer, has been made quite difficult due to various technical reasons.
 In-order to address these issues, there needs to be a way to connect to a 'internet host' that is then able to support private and/or permissive networking; as well as providing an ability to connect via the broader public internet.